skagedal/next/README.md

-# next
+# simons-assistant

-**next** is a command line application that tells you what to do next.
+**simons-assistant** is a command line application that tells you what to do next.
 It is a micro-project, can be seen mostly as a group of scripts I use to manage my computer.

 ## Configuration

-Create a file called ~/.next-assistant/tasks.yml.
-This should be an YML array of tasks that next checks for you.
+Create a file called ~/.simons-assistant/tasks.yml.
+This should be an YML array of tasks that simons-assistant checks for you.
 Example:

 ```yaml
 - task: file-system-lint